-lcon Description S On-screen mode.
+Icon Description On-screen mode.
 Use your finger directly on the screen to define section points.
-8 Focus mode.
-Use the machine blade focus to define section points.
+Slope and Section Memories.
+Use the machine attachment focus to define section points.
 Templates mode.
 Use an existing section memory as a template.
 You can edit it and save it as a new section memory.